 There are two phases to a hearing.
 The first phase determines, based upon the evidence, whether the behavior actually occurred.
-The second phase determines the consequences if actual guilt is determined.
-At this point in the hearing (consequence phase) the student's previous disciplinary records are entered and there is an opportunity for the student and others to speak on the student's behalf.
+The second phase determines the consequences, if actual guilt is determined.
+At this point in the hearing (consequence phase), the student's previous disciplinary records are entered and the student and others have the opportunity to speak on the student's behalf.

-If the student is a special education student, a manifestation determination hearing (see "Discipline and Students with Disabilities") takes place between the 2 phases.
+If the student is a special education student, a manifestation determination hearing (see "Discipline and Students with Disabilities") takes place between the two phases.

 After the hearing, the hearing officer makes a recommendation to the Superintendent.
 The Superintendent reviews the facts and renders a final written determination.
-The Principal or Assistant Principal notifies the family by phone of the Superintendent's determination.
+The principal or assistant principal notifies the family by phone of the Superintendent's determination.

-Infractions of the drug-free and weapons-free policies warrant an immediate five days out-of-school suspension and referral to a Superintendent's Hearing.
-Any other referrals to the Superintendent for disciplinary action must be preceded by a five-day out-of-school suspension.
+Infractions of the drug-free and weapons-free policies warrant an immediate five days out-ofschool suspension and referral to a Superintendent's Hearing.
+Any other referrals to the Superintendent for disciplinary action must be preceded by a five-day out-of- school suspension.